-- In the third episode of season two of My Little Pony: Friendship Is Magic, Rainbow Dash has these behind her when she's destroying Applejack's old barn.
+- My Little Pony: Friendship Is Magic: In "Lesson Zero", Rainbow Dash has these behind her when she's destroying Applejack's old barn.

 - Adventure Time often uses this, usually multiple times in one episode.
 For example, "It Came from the Nightosphere" had speed stripes when Gunther was thrown, Marceline unleashed the Finn bomb, and her father flicked Finn in the butt without his consent.